 Assessing ideal cell combinations to create the best products is our strength.
-We explore where others don't to find exciting flavours, textures and functions that are more delicious and nutritious than animal meat.
+We explore where others don’t to find exciting flavours, textures and functions that meat-eaters love and bringing them together in uniquely delicious combinations.
 The results?
 A new category of food that is sustainable, abundant, and irresistible.

 We're a diverse team of scientists, engineers, business leaders and foodies with one thing in common: a shared ambition to make the future of food with our meats.
 Right now.